Leadership

 Liz’s rise through AFJ, from operations staffer to Chief Operating Officer to unanimously appointed Executive Director in 2024, is not just a story of institutional knowledge or professional growth.
 It is a story of vision, of leadership shaped by experience, and of a woman who chose to define success in her own terms.

-With unwavering commitment to advancing justice reform, especially within her home of New York City, Liz has been a driving force and advocate for community-driven alternatives to incarceration.
+With unwavering commitment to advancing justice reform, especially within New York City, Liz has been a driving force and advocate for community-driven alternatives to incarceration.
 With a full grasp of the weight and responsibility of being a Black woman leading a justice-focused nonprofit, her leadership is rooted in clarity, empathy, and conviction.
 From Operations to Executive Leadership, Liz has touched nearly every part of the organization.
 From building operational infrastructure, to securing major grants and doubling the organization’s financial capacity, Liz has helped scale AFJ’s presence across all five boroughs of New York City while keeping its identity deeply local.
 Helping shape policy conversations, mentoring staff, or building cross-sector coalitions, Liz brings authenticity, courage, and a deep belief in the power of community to drive meaningful change.

 A frequent guest on justice reform and nonprofit leadership podcasts like You’re In Black Women’s Business, Unshackled Leadership: A Lantern for Black Women, Pursuing Justice, Breaking the Bias and more, Liz Frederick has been a powerful voice for young people navigating the justice system and a relentless advocate for policy and change that shifts the narrative from incarceration to empowerment.